 People with different lifestyles choose products that best match their lifestyles.
 It is a choice that people have made for themselves to live life.

 For example, keeping long hair, smoking, drinking, traveling, green living, and so on are some activities that represent the lifestyles of people.
-To each people’s lifestyle, you can target your products.
+To each person’s lifestyle, you can target your products.

 Activities, Interests, and Opinions (AIO)

 This is based on the customers’ preferences for certain activities, the subjects that spark their interest the most, and their viewpoints on various issues.

 These segments can cover things like preferred sports teams, television show genres, outdoor activities, and after-work hobbies and are frequently far less involved than the lifestyle psychographic segments.

 The following are some of the pros and cons psychological segmentation may offer to your business.

 - Personalization – Psychographic segmentation will enable your company to provide personalized products.